 How fast with my child outgrow a kids metal detector?

 Unless you’re buying the most basic detector like the Bounty Hunter Jr, the only way your child will outgrow his machine is he becomes interested in the hobby and wants to upgrade to a better detector for better performance.
+We suggest you let your child get the hang of metal detecting first before you start talking about buying an upgrade.

 Where to go metal detecting with kids?